Emperor Qinzong of Song — Fatuous Monarch Ended The Empire In Prime

 Song’s soldiers and civilians were all highly inspired.

-Li Gang also agreed to negotiate, because Song Empire now only had the royal army in the capital, while other reinforcements were still on their way; he needed time to wait for those troops to arrive in the capital and fight with Jin.
+Li Gang also agreed to negotiate because the Song Empire only had the royal army in the capital at that time while other reinforcements were still on their way.
+Hence, he needed time to wait for those troops to arrive.

-Li Gang strongly suggested Emperor Zhao Huan to send him to negotiate with the nomadic commander, but Huan disagreed, under the reason of the army needed Li Gang to manage.
+Li Gang volunteered to negotiate with Jin’s Lord, but the emperor disagreed because the army needed Li Gang to manage.

-General Li Gang just wanted to buy them some time, through negotiation, so he was intensely against the greedy pacts which included ceding of large territories, paying Kingdom Jin a great deal of money that Song Empire couldn’t afford, and sending a prince as the hostage.
+General Li Gang only wanted to buy them some time through negotiation, so he was intensely against the greedy pacts that included ceding large territories, paying Jin a great deal of money that the Song Empire couldn’t afford, and sending a prince as a hostage.

-Emperor Qinzong of Song, however, wanted to stop the war as soon as possible, so he agreed with everything in this treaty and dismissed Li Gang; then he immediately started to collect money from civilians.
+Emperor Qinzong of Song, however, truly wanted to stop the war as soon as possible.
+So he agreed with everything in this treaty, dismissed Li Gang, and immediately started to collect money from civilians.

 In the meantime, one of Zhao Huan’s younger brothers, a prince named Zhao Gou, volunteered to be the hostage and set off right away.